google/importlab/README.md

 Now customise each section based on your local setup.
-Directories may be relative to the location of the config file, which is useful if you want to check it the config file as part of your project.
+Directories may be relative to the location of the config file, which is useful if you want to check in the config file as part of your project.

-Here is an example of a filled in config file for a project with files split across two directories, `~/code/foo` and `~/code/bar`, and the config file at `~/code/foo/foo.cfg`
+Here is an example of a filled-in config file for a project with files split across two directories, `~/code/foo` and `~/code/bar`, and the config file at `~/code/foo/foo.cfg`